 But it is not unknown exactly why this temple was founded.

-From the early 17th century, this became the temple of nun.
+From the early 17th century, this temple became a nunnery.

-In the precincts, there is an only temple rebuilt in 1968.
+In the precinct, there is an only temple rebuilt in 1968.

 It was created in the 7th century, and the height is 132 centimeters.

-It is difficult to say which is better, Chuguji's statue or the statue in Koryuji in Kyoto.
+They say that it is difficult to say which is better, Chuguji's statue or Koryuji's statue.

-About 5 minutes from To-in Garan in Horyuji.
+On foot, about 5 minutes from Tô-in Garan in Horyuji.